Essential Website Pages Every Business Needs

 That is a good question!
 Every website starts with a homepage, but what other pages does your website need?
 The answer depends on the nature of your business or product brand.

-We have been building business websites and e-commerce websites for small to large businesses around the world for over 20 years.
-And while initial conversations with a client start in different ways they almost always boil down to the same question: what kind of site are you building, and what type and how many business website pages do you really need?
+We have built business and e-commerce websites for small to large businesses worldwide for over 20 years.
+And while initial conversations with a client start in different ways, they almost always boil down to the same question: what kind of site are you building, and what type and how many business website pages do you need?

-I hate to do this to you but…it depends.
-It depends on what your industry is, your goals, what information you need and want to share with website visitors.
-For example, an e-commerce website or online store will probably need hundreds or even thousands of website pages, whereas a small local business will probably be fine with 10 or so pages.
+I hate to do this to you, but…it depends.
+It depends on your industry, goals, and the information you need and wants to share with website visitors.
+For example, an e-commerce website or online store will probably need hundreds or thousands of website pages.
+In contrast, a small local business will probably be fine with ten or so pages.

-You see, there are no “one-size-fits-all” small and midsize business websites, as much as many clients expect that.
-In all the years we have been doing this we never created the same online presence with the same number of pages, etc. Not only would that not be any fun for us; it would also not serve the needs of our clients.
+There are no “one-size-fits-all” small and midsize business websites, as much as many clients expect.
+In all the years we have been doing this, we never created the same online presence with the same number of pages, etc. Not only would that not be any fun for us, but it would also not serve the needs of our clients.

 Conceptualizing Your Business Website Pages

 Your website should be shaped by your target audience, what you want them to learn, and the action you want them to take.
-Do you want them to read an article?
+For example, do you want them to read an article?
 Learn about a new feature?
-Sign up for a newsletter?
+Sign up for a newsletter.
 Buy a product?

-Effective and engaging business websites that actually attract and convert visitors take considerable planning.
-Before you even start the design and development process and determine how many business website pages you really need you need to ask yourself these important questions:
+Effective and engaging business websites attracting and converting visitors take considerable planning.
+Before you even start the design and development process and determine how many business website pages you need, you need to ask yourself these critical questions: